tomgxz/Kraken/REPORT.md

   <img alt="Text Editor Algorithm Flowchart" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/diagrams/mermaid-flowchart-algorithms-textedit.svg?raw=true" height="450"/>

 #### Multi-user system algorithms
-  A lot of the SQL and multi-user algorithms are handled by libraries that are being used, which means that function calls can be used, such as `login_user(user)` from the `flask_login` library or `user = self.User.query.filter_by(user_id=username).first()` that uses an inherited class in the `models.py` file to perform an SQL query.
+  A lot of the SQL and multi-user algorithms are handled by libraries that are being used, meaning that function calls can be used, such as `login_user(user)` from the `flask_login` library or `user = self.User.query.filter_by(user_id=username).first()` that uses an inherited class in the `models.py` file to perform an SQL query.
 As such, it will reduce a lot of the programming work required, as I can call a function from a different module to do it for me.

   The main things that the multi-user system should be able to do are:
   - Read and write to an SQL database that contains information on the users and their sites